Test and launch your experiment

 • Launch your experiment to your users

 On the Experiment Overview page, review the Design and Delivery cards.
-Make sure everything is set the way you planned it.
+Make sure you set everything the way you planned it.
 Then click Test Instrumentation to send the experiment’s variants to the testers you designated when you configured the experiment's delivery.

 Test Instrumentation and targeting

 When you test your instrumentation, Amplitude ignores target segments you configure in the experiment.
-Test instrumentation is sends variants to only the testers you designate in the experiment's delivery
+Test instrumentation sends variants to only the Testers you designate on the Testers tab the experiment's targeting section.

 QA before rollout

-Before any users see your experiment, make sure the variants you’ve developed look and function exactly the way you intended.
+Before any users view your experiment, make sure the variants you’ve developed look and function exactly the way you intended.

-Because Experiment allows you to assign specific variants by user ID, device ID, or cohort, you can quickly and easily ensure that Amplitude servers your test devices the relevant variants when they enter your experiment.
+Since Experiment allows you to assign specific variants by user ID, device ID, or cohort, you can ensure that Amplitude serves your test devices the relevant variants when they enter your experiment.

 Launch your experiment